 The REST consumer will receive an HTTP POST with a Content-Type of

-MQTT is a deliberately lightweight protocol – there are only 7 fields in an MQTT publish packet header.
+MQTT is a deliberately lightweight protocol – there are only 7 fields in an MQTT 3.1 publish packet header, for instance.

 An MQTT message published to a Solace message router will have default values used for mandatory properties for messages forwarded to non-MQTT clients.
 In the other direction, most of the header properties have to be stripped before sending to an MQTT client.
 See the MQTT Specification Conformance guide for more details.